 Its pitch is also steadier than strings, so it’s a more reliable tuning source.
 This was especially true when all violin strings were made from gut (now they’re more often made from steel).

 Longevity also has a lot to do with it: over time flutes, bassoons, French horns and clarinets drifted in and out of the orchestra; but oboes were nearly always written into orchestral scores.
 So they became the standard instrument for tuning.

 Yamaha has another theory: “The only way of altering the pitch of an oboe is to adjust the breadth or length of the reeds; it is nearly impossible to make any sudden changes on the day of a performance.
 It is difficult to adjust the pitch of an oboe,” they argue.
 “Therefore the other instruments in a performance must be made to match, and that is why the oboe is the standard for tuning.”

 Like any other instrument, oboes can be tuned sharp or flat.
 But most oboists use an electronic tuner to make sure their ‘A’ is on point.

-In theory, the whole orchestra could use the electronic tuner to tune the whole orchestra.
+In theory, the whole orchestra could use the electronic tuner to tune.
 It probably produces a more consistently accurate note than an oboe, as well.